Brian-Pho/RVST598_Speech-Emotion-Recognition/README.md

 ### Preprocessing the Databases

 1. Copy the raw database samples and labels into its respective folder in `/repo/data/raw/[db]`.
 The proper structure is shown below.
 2. Run the corresponding database script in `/repo/src/database_processor/[db].py`.
 This processes the raw audio samples into log-mel spectrograms.
+Note that this takes some time and lots of memory.
 3. The processed log-mel spectrograms should appear in the `/repo/data/processed` folder with filenames like `CRE_0-0_1_0_0_0_0_0.npy`.
 The filename format is `[DB]_[SAMPLE ID]-[ONE HOT ENCODED EMOTION].npy`.

 ```bash